 Ken put a heavy bead of glue on each seam.

 And then we clamped the two pieces together.

 We let the glue dry overnight, and since we only had space to glue three shelves at a time, this added several days to the project!
 But, once we would take off the brackets, the two pieces of wood were firmly bonded!

 Once the glue dried, we took a hand sander and sanded off the excess glue.

 Then we put the shelves back on the brackets, and continued screwing them in.
 Ken would use the right angle drill to screw from the bottom, and I would place my hand on top of the shelf so that it wouldn’t move while he was screwing the pieces together.

 We used these 3/4″ screws to affix the brackets to the wood.
-(Ken is a huge fan of Robinson screws, also called Square screws, but you can use plain old Phillips screws too).
+(Ken is a huge fan of Robertson screws, also called Square screws, but you can use plain old Phillips screws too).

 Before long, all the shelves were attached to the brackets and we had nice clean seams where the two pieces of wood met!